PET WASTE

 Pet Waste and Bacteria

-Pet waste can have a number of harmful pathogens that can be transmitted to humans when collected by stormwater.
+Pet waste can have a number of harmful pathogens that can be transmitted to humans and animals via stormwater.
 Below are just a few examples of the diseases, infections, and parasites that can come from improperly disposed of pet waste.

 Salmonellosis: a bacterial infection that can cause fever, muscle aches, headache, vomiting, and diarrhea.